rishuriya/Martian-Chronicles/README.md

 You have a brilliant idea to create a Python GUI app that can fetch and display the latest images from the Mars Rover based on specific parameters 💡.
 You remember learning about PyQT, a powerful library for creating GUI apps, and you decide to use it for this project 💻.

 You quickly started coding and soon enough, your app is able to retrieve the latest images from the Mars Rover API 💥.
-You added a "Generate Image" button that generates and displays the images based on the parameters entered by the user 🖼️.
+You added a "Fetch Image" button that retrieves and displays the images based on the parameters entered by the user 🖼️.
 It's a great start, but you want to take it one step further 💪.

 You want to share the images with your colleagues and friends, but you don't want to go through the hassle of manually sending each image 📩.
 You remember learning about different Python libraries and APIs for sending emails and you decide to integrate this functionality into your app 💻.